-The defendant physician and his medical practice (collectively "the physician") appeal from: (1) a jury verdict finding that the physician's negligent supervision of an advanced registered nurse practitioner ("ARNP") caused the death of a patient at a drug detoxification facility; and (2) the trial court's post-verdict order granting the estate's request to allocate 100% of the liability upon the physician, after the jury had found the physician 20% liable and the detox facility 80% liable as a Fabre defendant.
+The defendant physician and his medical practice (collectively "the physician") appeal from a jury verdict finding that the physician's negligent supervision of an advanced registered nurse practitioner ("ARNP") caused the death of a patient at a drug detoxification facility.
 The physician raises several arguments on appeal.
-We conclude the trial court erred in three respects: (1) by precluding the physician from testifying that he was not at the detox facility when the patient was admitted, and was not notified of the patient's existence until after the patient died; (2) by instructing the jury that the physician's alleged violation of section 458.348, Florida Statutes (2011), was evidence of negligence; and (3) by granting the estate's request to allocate 100% of the liability upon the physician, after the jury had found the physician 20% liable and the detox facility 80% liable as a Fabre defendant.
+We conclude the trial court erred in two respects: (1) by precluding the physician from testifying that he was not at the detox facility when the patient was admitted, and was not notified of the patient's existence until after the patient died; and (2) by instructing the jury that the physician's alleged violation of section 458.348, Florida Statutes (2011), was evidence of negligence.
 We reverse and remand for a new trial.